Development Lifecycle Trade-offs

 When Each Side Wins

-Full copy wins when: Performance testing with realistic data volumes, UAT requiring production-identical data, data migration validation, or integration testing with real data relationships.
+Full copy wins when performance testing requires realistic data volumes, UAT needs production-identical data, data migration must be validated, or integration testing depends on real data relationships.

-Partial copy wins when: Development work, unit testing, training environments, cost-constrained projects, or when data privacy regulations make full copy impractical without significant masking investment.
+Partial copy wins when the work involves development, unit testing, training environments, or cost-constrained projects.
+It also wins when data privacy regulations make full copy impractical without a large masking investment.

 The masking question

-The CTA board frequently asks about data masking in sandboxes.
-Always mention post-copy scripts (Sandbox Post Copy Apex) for masking sensitive data, regardless of sandbox type.
-This demonstrates security awareness.
+The CTA board frequently asks about data masking.
+Always mention post-copy scripts (Sandbox Post Copy Apex) for masking sensitive data regardless of sandbox type.

 4. Manual vs Automated Testing